Skip to content

 The IEP, seven months surrounding your 65th birthday, is a time to pay attention to Medicare.

-Once you turn 64, use one of these worksheets to identify your IEP.
+Once you turn 64, use one of these worksheets in the appendix to identify your IEP.
 Then, during this time, study your situation and determine what, if anything, you need to do about Medicare.

 SECTION WHERE IT APPEARS :